iivanu/msgraph-sdk-objc-models/README.md

-# Microsoft Graph Models SDK
+# Microsoft Graph Models SDK [Carthage fixed version]

 Get started with the Microsoft Graph Models SDK for ObjectiveC by integrating it into your iOS and MacOS applications!